plops/cl-cpp-generator2/example/154_stm32/article.md

 - 6 or 7 DMA channels (one per timing unit)
 - dac comparator thresholds can be updated synchronously with HRTIM operation using the HRTIM dac triggers

+- description of different switched-mode converters

+- 7.1 is interesting. it describes how to debug adc operation
+- maybe i could also try this in order to verify the adc sampling time